RB squabble: Bell takes Twitter shots at Mixon

 — Le'Veon Bell (@L_Bell26) October 29, 2017

-While Bell didn't say Mixon's name, the rookie wears No. 28 and Bell wears No. 26.
+Although Bell didn't refer to Mixon by name, the rookie wears No. 28, and Bell wears No. 26.

-Mixon had expressed frustration after a loss to the Steelers last Sunday.
-Mixon had no second-half carries and only seven total carries in the loss, while Bell had 35 carries.
+Mixon expressed frustration after a loss to the Steelers last Sunday.
+He had no second-half carries and only seven total carries in the loss, while Bell had 35 carries.

 Bengals coach Marvin Lewis said Mixon needed to "show maturity" with his comments.
-However, it did not affect his playing time.
-Mixon caught a screen pass in the first half of the game against a Colts that went for 67 yards.
+However, his words did not affect his playing time.
+Mixon caught a screen pass that went for 67 yards in the first half of the game against the Colts.

+He finished with 11 rushes for 18 yards and three receptions for 91 yards.

+After the game, Mixon said he had not seen Bell's comments, but he wasn't concerned about them.